 Expanding the grocery store to become a combination of services has already been incorporated to a degree with the inclusion of pharmacies, banks and ATM's.
 Further expansion of this idea could result in increased profits and expansion of current external markets.

 How to sell a wide variety of magazines and publications at a grocery checkout?

 The number of publications that a grocer displays at the checkout line is limited by the space available.
 What is needed is a way to sell a wide variety of magazines and publications at a grocery check out.

-The present invention is a method and apparatus for using a computer, located at a grocery checkout line, to purchase electronic versions of magazines or publications.
+The present invention is a method and apparatus for using a computer, located at a grocery checkout line, to purchase magazines or publications.

 Figure 1 illustrates a system including a consumer's grocer card 110 that contains the consumer's current information, such as mailing address and billing information.
 The customer's grocer card 110 is swiped through a card scanner 120 that is electrically connected to a shopper terminal 130, which is located in the checkout aisle.
 Shopper terminal 130 is linked to a central grocer server 140.
-Central grocer server 140 is connected to the internet as is a shopper's home computer 150.
+This connection exists through the Internet or a direct connection.
+I.e. an in-house server.

 Figure 2 illustrates a method for selling magazines and other publications that includes the steps of:

 Step 210: Monitor displays a loop of current magazines and tabloids

 The monitor continues a loop of displaying available magazines and publications.
 The monitor is a touch screen and the loop ceases upon contact with the monitor.